sojeong2020/Police-APP/README.md

 ## Information

-The UK POLICE APP works with the [link](https://data.police.uk/docs/) API and allow users to search abot Stop and search and Crime in various Forces for last 3 years.
+The UK POLICE APP works with the [Police API](https://data.police.uk/docs/) and allows users to search about Stop and Search, and Crime in various Forces for the last 3 years.
 This app is created with React js,Bootstrap and Chart.js.

 ## Prerequisites